JohannesBuchner/UltraNest/docs/performance.rst

         # avoid automatic parallelisation
         export OMP_NUM_THREADS=1

-You can parallelise the program with MPI.
+To use multiple processors and cores, scaling UltraNest all the way to large computing clusters, you can parallelise the program with MPI:

 No code changes are required.
 You need to install MPI (for example, OpenMPI) and mpi4py (pip install mpi4py).
 Then run:

 .. code-block:: bash